-As the man was contemplating, he heard a screech above him.
-As he looked up, he saw a hawk, her wings ablaze swooping down towards him.
-With the dying Sun behind her, she swung down, ushering darkness towards me, like a heavy curtain unleashed from its hinges.
-Her feathery edges shone red from the last rays of the Sun as her razor talons ripped into his eyes.
-The man screamed as he fell to the ground, his hands clutching his empty, bleeding eyes.
-Copious salty tears he shed for his lost eyes and finally, in a voice, mocking with scorn and venom, he called out, 'Whatever happened to the ancient tree?
-You said it will protect me, but even before the night has arisen, it has let me fall into eternal darkness.
-Answer me!'.
-There was no reply.
-The man struggled to his feet and in his dark disorientation swiveled from side to side.
-He screamed out his anger, 'ANSWER ME!
-ANSWER ME you wise voice!
-If humans are ignorant, how could the omniscient you, let this befall upon me?
-ANSWER ME!'
+As the man was wrestling with the two choices, both unpleasant, he heard a sharp screech above him.
+When he looked up he saw a hawk, her wings abraze with the dying sun behind them swooping down towards him.
+As she fell she ushed darkness towards him like a heavy curtain that has been unleased from its hinges.
+Her feathery edges shone red from the last rays of the sun and her razor talons rippled into his eyes.
+The man screamed and fell to the ground, his hands clutching his empty, bleeding eyes.
+Copious tears he shed for his missing eyes, until finally, in a voice filled with scorn, he called out,

-The man screamed out in agony as he fell to his knees, tears and blood flowing down his face as the Sun finally went to sleep.
+The man screamed in agony and fell to his knees.
+Blood flowed down his face and arms as the sun finally went to sleep.